Juan Ferrando - 'The intensity in AFC Champions League is totally different from ISL' | Goal.com

 FC Goa drop Igor Angulo

-The AFC Champions League allows for only four foreigners, including one Asian and Ferrando chose to pick his squad without Igor Angulo with Alberto Noguera.
+The AFC Champions League allows for only four foreigners, including one Asian, and Ferrando chose to pick his squad without Igor Angulo and Alberto Noguera.

 "The decision (to leave out Angulo) was made at the last moment because we had some problems in the last line of defence.
 So in this case it was necessary to prepare the best squad.
 Of course, Igor is a very important player in our positional attack but this is the rule and in the end, we have to keep going with the players we have," he felt.